-- Grass with a root – Seagrass is a grass similar to the kind of grass that may grow on your front lawn.
+- Grass with a root – Seagrass is a grass similar to the grass that may grow on your front lawn.
 Seagrass has an actual root to it in that the root grows into the bottom of the ocean or waterways.

 - Can be confused with seaweed – Some people confuse seagrass with seaweed, but the two are very different in that the seaweed does not hold fast with roots underground, nor does the seaweed have flowers as the seagrass has.

-- Seagrass provides food – Seagrass can provide food for other sea wildlife such a fish and marine organisms.
+- Seagrass provides food – Seagrass can provide food for other sea wildlife, such a fish and marine organisms.
 Thus, seagrass is often used as a measure for scientists to check to see how healthy the ocean system.

 - Seagrass is a fast-growing plant – Seagrass, especially seagrass found in tropical areas like Vietnam is a fast-growing plant.